Residential Construction | Remodeling

 – Cooking: The joy and control of cooking with gas, just like the professionals do.

-- Efficient Systems: The Propane Energy Pod uses highly efficient appliances for a home’s most important energy applications.
+Efficient Systems: Propane powers highly efficient appliances for a home’s most important energy applications.
 This means you can meet your most demanding customers’ expectations with style and ease.

-- Green Profile: When chosen in place of heating oil or electricity, the Propane Energy Pod lowers a home’s overall carbon footprint — often the equivalent of a car’s emissions for a year.
+Green Profile: When chosen in place of heating oil or electricity, propane lowers a home’s overall carbon footprint — often the equivalent of a car’s emissions for a year.

-- Energy Rebates: The Propane Energy Pod enables your customers to reap maximum benefits from any available federal, state, and local energy rebate and tax credit programs.
+Energy Rebates: Installing propane enables your customers to reap maximum benefits from any available federal, state, and local energy rebate and tax credit programs.
 And builders and remodelers can earn up to $1,500 per home with the Propane Construction Incentive Program.

-- On-Site Energy: When your customers tap into the Propane Energy Pod, they can claim a unique feature: Clean, reliable energy that’s on site.
+On-Site Energy: When your customers choose propane appliances, they can claim a unique feature: Clean, reliable energy that’s on site.
 That’s especially true if a customer chooses to add a propane standby generator, which protects them from unexpected power outages.